dyte-io/docs/ui-kit_versioned_docs/version-0.2/04-Customization/03-atoms/dyte-spinner.md

 # Spinner

-Spinner component used to mark in-progress activities.
+The Spinner component is used to mark in-progress activities.

+The color of the spinner is inherited from the `color` CSS property.

 ```html
 <dyte-spinner />